-By Florida Family Law Appeals Attorney Eduardo J. Mejias
+By Florida Divorce Appeals Attorney Eduardo J. Mejias

-Asset (property) acquired by a divorcing couple since their marriage are known in Florida family law as “acquired assets”.
-If a divorcing couple owns acquired assets, the trial court performs this three-step analysis to determine how they are distributed equitably: (a) identifying the assets as either marital or non-marital, (b) assigning a value to each marital asset, and (c) equitably distributing those marital assets.
-For more information on this subject see Property Distribution In Divorce.
+Properties (net of debts) acquired by a divorcing couple since their marriage are known in Florida family law as “acquired assets" (acquired properties).
+If a divorcing couple owns acquired properties, the family court performs this two-step analysis to determine how they are distributed equitably: (1) identifying them as either marital or not marital, (2) assigning a value to each marital properties.
+For more information on the this topic read Property Distribution In Divorce.

-With a few exceptions, “equitable” means that the trial court will distribute the marital assets and liabilities equally between the divorcing spouses.
-However, before it can do that, the trial court must identify and value them.
-A trial court can open the door for an appeal with either (a) a mistaken categorization of an asset as marital or non-marital or (b) or an erroneous valuation of the marital asset or property.
+With a few exceptions, “equitable” means an equal property distribution of the marital assets (net of debts) between the divorcing spouses.
+However, before it can do that, the family court must identify them and value them.
+A family court can open the door for an appeal with either: (1) a mistaken categorization of a property as marital or non-marital or (2) an erroneous valuation of the property or marital asset.

-Trial courts usually identify marital assets quite easily because they are governed by a simple rule: The total of assets (net of debts) are deemed marital if acquired between (a) the date of the marriage and (b) the date of (1) the initial filing of the petition for divorce, or (2) the entry in to a valid separation agreement (which is rare).
-In the vast majority of divorce trials, the family law judge merely has to determine what assets the couple acquired from the wedding date to the date of the initial filing.
+Family courts usually identify marital properties quite easily because they are governed by a simple rule: Their total property valuation (net of debts) is deemed marital if acquired between (a) the date of the marriage and (b) the date of (i) the initial filing of the petition for divorce, or (ii) the entry in to a valid separation agreement (which is rare).
+In the vast majority of divorce trials, the family law judge merely has to determine what properties the couple acquired from the wedding date to the date of the initial filing.

-On the other hand, trial courts enjoy much more discretion in their valuation of marital assets.
-In fact, the controlling law, Section 61.075(7), Florida Statutes allows a trial court to choose the valuation date of a marital asset as whatever it deems “just and equitable under the circumstances”.
+On the other hand, family courts enjoy much more discretion in their valuation of marital properties.
+In fact, the controlling law, Section 61.075(7), Florida Statutes allows a family court to choose their valuation date as whatever it deems “just and equitable under the circumstances”.

-In practice, the trial court may determine that a marital asset should be valued at the time that the parties separated, the date of the initial filing, or even the date of the trial.
-While there are no bright-line rules, appellate courts have ruled that when an asset has passively appreciated (as in a marital home) it should be valued at the date of the trial.
+In practice, the family court may determine that the properties should be valued at the time that the parties separated, the date of the initial filing, or even the date of the trial.
+While there are no bright-line rules, the Florida District Courts of Appeal have ruled that when a property has passively appreciated (as in a marital home) it should be valued at the date of the trial.

-Conversely, if a spouse has actively added to the value of a marital asset since the separation or filing, (for example, contributing to a 401K) then he or she should be rewarded for that by keeping all of the increased value, and valuing that asset at the time of the separation or filing.
+Conversely, if a spouse has actively added to the value of a marital property since the separation or filing, (for example, contributing to a 401K) then he or she should be rewarded for that by keeping all of its increased value and valuing it at the time of the separation or filing.

-Because the valuation of marital assets is much more complex and factually-based, appellate courts grant the trial court more leeway with this issue.
-Appellate courts will only reverse a valuation of assets if it lacks substantial, competent supporting evidence.
+Because the valuation of marital properties is much more complex and factually-based, appellate courts grant the family court more leeway with this issue.
+Appellate courts will only reverse their valuation if it lacks substantial, competent supporting evidence.

 How We Can Be of Service

-If you have any questions about appealing a distribution assets in a divorce, I encourage you to call me, Eduardo Mejias, AAA Family Law at 407-260-6001 and schedule a free thirty-minute initial consultation.
+If you have any questions about appealing the property distribution part of a divorce, I encourage you to call me, Eduardo Mejias, AAA Family Law at 407-260-6001 and schedule an initial consultation.

-At the consultation I will: (a) listen to your explanation of what part of your cases you are considering appealing, (b) evaluate the likelihood that the appeal will succeed and recommend a course of action and (c) quote you a fixed retainer fee before you sign any papers or make any payments, not an hourly rate whose total would be unpredictable.
+At the consultation I will: (1) listen to your explanation of what part of your cases you are considering appealing, (2) evaluate the likelihood that the appeal will succeed, (3) recommend a course of action and (4) quote you a fixed retainer fee before you sign any papers or make any payments, not an hourly rate whose total cost would be unpredictable.

 Please read the Articles section for more information on Family Law topics.